Acren/TetherDocs/docs/support.md

 - [Twitter](https://twitter.com/itsAcren)
 - [Email](mailto:acren.marketplace@gmail.com)

+## Information to provide for support

-If you do have a bug, crash, or any other issue please let me know the following:
+If you do have a bug, crash, or any other issue please include the following information:

 - The engine version
 - The plugin version